zeromq/czmq/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Notice

-Before sending a pull request make sure each commit solve one clear, minimal, plausible problem.
+Before sending a pull request make sure each commit solves one clear, minimal, plausible problem.
 Further each commit should have the following format:

 ```